-Find out in this post which rules apply in Turkey if you want to raise a drone there.
+Find out in this post which rules apply in Turkey if you want to fly a drone there.

-When logging in, the Turkish identity number is requested.
-We could not clarify whether foreign drone pilots can register in Turkey.
-When registering, you must submit a photo of yourself, which allows you to control your drone as a registered pilot.
+When registering, a Turkish identity number is requested.
+This makes it almost impossible for most foreign drone pilots to register in Turkey.
+When registering, you’ll need to submit a photo of yourself, which allows you to pilot your drone as a registered pilot.
 The processing time for your registration is one to two weeks.
-Drones weighing less than 500 grams are exempt from the duty to register.

-If your registration is accepted, you must report your drone (including photos from three perspectives) so that the drone can be clearly assigned to you.
-Required specifications include weight, manufacturer, model name, year of appearance, number of engines, engine model, the color of the aircraft, battery capacity and camera specifications.
-After 3-5 days you will receive a confirmation with an identification number.
-You must print this confirmation and take it with you on the journey.
-If your drone is discovered at the airport, you need this proof.
-Otherwise, your copter will be confiscated until you leave.
+Once your registration has been accepted, you will need to report your drone (including photos from three perspectives) so that the drone can be clearly assigned to you.
+The necessary information includes: weight, manufacturer, model name, year of appearance, number of engines, engine model, color of the aircraft, battery capacity and camera specifications.
+After 3-5 days you will receive confirmation with an identification number.
+You have to print this confirmation and take it with you on the journey.

 We have researched the listed drone regulations for Turkey to the best of our knowledge.
 We can not guarantee the correctness of the information.
 If you want to be on the safe side, please contact the competent aviation authority.
 Alternatively, you can also ask the embassy in your country for further information about the regulations.
 Please leave us a comment when you receive news and/or gain experience with your copter in Turkey!

 Granting the Letter of Technical Conformity for Importation of Unmanned Aerial Vehicle

 Any persons, operators/companies or entities, intending to import an unmanned aerial vehicle from any country to Turkey, shall make an application for technical conformity regarding importation, in order to be submitted to the concerned Customs Office, in compliance with the requirements of Article 5 (2) of the SHT-IHA Instruction.